 How Do I Know What’s Reasonable?

-And this is the million dollar question!
-There are analyses you can do online, and also you should also have a talk with your accountant.
+And this is the million-dollar question!
+Check this out, and also you should also have a talk with your accountant.

 Learn even more about S-Corps below!